- Country or region

 The Trade Agreement entered into force on 1 August 2020.

 The Investment Protection Agreement will enter into force when it is ratified by all EU Member States.
-As of February 2022, 12 EU Member States have ratified it.
+As of the end of October 2023, 16 EU Member States had ratified it.

 EU-Vietnam agreement